 Extreme weather events and long-term shifts in climate patterns have the potential to impact mining operations.
 Centerra is reviewing how our operations could be impacted by the physical risks of climate change.
 The impact of climate change and associated regulatory and market developments present both risks and opportunities for the Company.
 Over the life of a mine, Centerra implements a number of initiatives and allocates capital to reduce its energy consumption, carbon footprint and exposure to the physical impacts of climate change (including those regarding water availability).

 Our strategic approach to climate change is underpinned by a belief that reducing energy use and GHG emissions is both good for business and good for the environment.
-In 2022 and into 2023, we will be considering targets, assessing how climate risks will play out under different future scenarios and completing a quantitative assessment of financial risks due to climate change.
+Our main objective is to evaluate our systems, processes and structures to identify potential pathways, initiatives and actions that exceed our threshold for mitigating risks.
+In 2022, we focused on updating our risk assessments and incorporating an appropriate methodology for calculating and reporting our Scope 3 emissions.
+Into 2023, we will be considering targets, assessing how climate risks will play out under different future scenarios and completing a quantitative assessment of financial risks due to climate change.

 Per tonnes CO2e

 GHG Emissions Intensity1

 1 Emissions intensity is calculated by dividing total amount of produced gold ounces by the total Scope 1 and Scope 2 emissions.
 The emissions intensity includes production of both gold and copper.